sasanikolic90/tmgmt_ckeditor/README.md

 - saving segmented content properly, so that accepting translation does not save segments but initial content
 - responsiveness

+I have created some issues on for my sandbox project on drupal.org, which can be seen [here](https://www.drupal.org/project/issues/2737249?categories=All).

 ## Future steps:

 - marking a specific word